Guide to shared apartments in Germany for expats

 Treating a WG search like a purely transactional rental application is one of the most common mistakes newcomers make.
 It’s a social audition as much as it is paperwork.
 The questions below are the ones I genuinely get asked most often about shared apartment life in Germany.

-WG stands for Wohngemeinschaft, which simply means a shared apartment where two or more people split rent, utilities, and communal spaces like the kitchen and bathroom.
-It's the most common and cost-effective form of shared accommodation in Germany, especially in university cities.
-According to Destatis, in 2026 around 11 million people in Germany live in some form of shared housing arrangement, with the highest concentration in cities like Berlin, Munich, and Hamburg.
+WG stands for Wohngemeinschaft (shared apartment where two or more people split rent, utilities, and communal spaces like the kitchen and bathroom).
+It's the most widespread and cost-effective form of shared accommodation in Germany, particularly in university cities.
+According to Destatis, around 11 million people in Germany were living in some form of shared housing arrangement in 2026, with the highest concentrations in Berlin, Munich, and Hamburg.

-At minimum, most landlords or existing flatmates will want to see your passport or ID, proof of income or enrollment, and a SCHUFA credit report.
-Some WGs also ask for a previous landlord reference.
-Getting your SCHUFA sorted before you start applying saves a lot of back-and-forth.
+At minimum, most landlords or existing flatmates will want your passport or ID, proof of income or enrollment, and a SCHUFA (German credit report issued by the Schutzgemeinschaft für allgemeine Kreditsicherung) to show you have no outstanding debts.
+Some WGs also ask for a reference from a previous landlord.
+Getting your SCHUFA sorted before you start applying saves a lot of back-and-forth later.

 🔗